lingtalfi/server-notes/doc/install-ubuntu-webserver.md

 # Create an user, and grant him the rights to administrate her database
 # use of the wildcard (%) means all hosts, including remote and local connexions
+# I suggest that you create both accounts, one at localhost, and one for all hosts, see
+# the mysql docs for more details: http://dev.mysql.com/doc/refman/5.7/en/adding-users.html

 create user 'my_app_user'@'%' identified by 'my_password';
 grant all privileges on some_db.* to 'my_app_user'@'%';